devshahrukhanwar/Unstop-Scalable-Challenge-Evaluation-Module/README.md

 4. **Code Executor Service**

-   - Runs on a dedicated server or VM (Dedicated Docker container).
+   - Runs on a dedicated server or VM (Dedicated Docker containers).
-   - Uses simple sandboxing for security such as `lightweight Docker container`.
+   - Uses simple sandboxing for security such as `lightweight Docker containers`.
    - Runs code against predefined test cases for the chosen language.
    - Captures `stdout, stderr, execution time, and memory usage`.